-The Association participates in four District sponsored benefit plans.
-These plans include two multiemployer defined benefit pension plans, the AgFirst Farm Credit Retirement Plan which is a final average pay plan (FAP Plan) and the AgFirst Farm Credit Cash Balance Retirement Plan which is a cash balance plan (CB Plan).
-In addition, the Association participates in a multiemployer defined benefit other postretirement benefits plan (OPEB Plan), the Farm Credit Benefits Alliance Retiree and Disabled Medical and Dental Plan, and a defined contribution 401(k) plan.
-The risks of participating in these multiemployer plans are different from single-employer plans in the following aspects:
+The Association participates in three District sponsored benefit plans.
+These plans include a multi-employer defined benefit pension plan, the AgFirst Farm Credit Retirement Plan, which is a final average pay plan (FAP Plan).
+In addition, the Association participates in a multi-employer defined benefit other postretirement benefits plan (OPEB Plan), the Farm Credit Benefits Alliance Retiree and Disabled Medical and Dental Plan, and a defined contribution 401(k) plan.
+The risks of participating in these multi-employer plans are different from single-employer plans in the following aspects:

-- 1. Assets contributed to multiemployer plans by one employer may be used to provide benefits to employees of other participating employers. - 2.
-If a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers. - 3.
-If the Association chooses to stop participating in some of its multiemployer plans, the Association may be required to pay those plans an amount based on the underfunded status of the plan, referred to as a withdrawal liability.
+- Assets contributed to multi-employer plans by one employer may be used to provide benefits to employees of other participating employers. - If a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers. - 3.
+If the Association chooses to stop participating in some of its multi-employer plans, the Association may be required to contribute to eliminate the underfunded status of the plan.

+The Association previously participated in a separate multi-employer plan, the AgFirst Farm Credit Cash Balance Retirement Plan which is a cash balance plan (CB Plan).
 In November 2014, the AgFirst Plan Sponsor Committee approved and executed amendments to the CB Plan that included the following changes:

-- 1. The CB Plan was closed to new participants effective as of December 31, 2014.
-Based on the plan's eligibility provisions, this change affected employees hired on or after November 4, 2014. - Employer contributions were discontinued effective as of January 1, 2015. - All participants who were not already fully vested in the CB Plan became fully vested as of December 31, 2014. - The CB Plan was terminated effective as of December 31, 2015.
+- The CB Plan was closed to new participants effective as of December 31, 2014.
+Based on the plan's eligibility provisions, this change affected employees hired on or after November 4, 2014. - 2.
+Employer contributions were discontinued effective as of January 1, 2015. - 3.
+All participants who were not already fully vested in the CB Plan became fully vested as of December 31, 2014. - 4.
+The CB Plan was terminated effective as of December 31, 2015.